iboard/rst/assets/docs/examples.md

         -t, --to DATE                    Set to-date
         -n, --name NAME                  Use this name for the command -e, --new-event DATE,STRING      Add an event
+            --list-calendars             List available calendars
+            --delete-calendar CALENDARNAME
+                                         Delete an calendar and all it's entries!
             --[no-]empty                 Show empty entries
     Commands:
         nil .......... no command.
 Interpret options only (useful in combination with -v)